The Child’s Best Interests

 Joint Custody Dispute Resolution

 The dispute resolution process may entail mediation or parenting coordination.
 These may be initiated voluntarily or by order of the court.
-If an agreement is reached through either process, the court will review the agreement.
-If approved, it functions as a binding court order.
+If an agreement is reached through either method, the court will review the agreement.
+If approved, it will function as a binding court order.

 Mediation

-Mediation is an informal dispute resolution process during which the parents meet with a neutral third party, known as a mediator.
+Mediation is an informal dispute resolution process during which the parents meet with a neutral third party, a mediator.
 A family mediator’s role is to foster compromise to help forge an agreement.

 Parenting Coordination